From Finspong in Sweden to Mannheim in Germany: First MVV heat pump reaches its destination

-The large-scale heat pump will help MVV to decarbonize district heating in Mannheim
+The large-scale heat pump helps MVV to decarbonize district heating in Mannheim

 The heat pump power plant consists of the following components